How Much Does A 20-Minute Uber Cost? Cost Per Mile This May 2026

 Does Uber Have a Student Discount?

 While there isn't a universal discount on all rides, Uber offers a reduced-price Uber One for Students membership.
-For a monthly fee of $4.99/month or $48/year, students can access all the standard Uber One benefits, including ride discounts and savings on Uber Eats orders.
+For a monthly fee of $4.99, students can access all the standard Uber One benefits, including ride discounts and savings on Uber Eats orders.

 How Much Should You Tip Your Uber Driver?